-To use some CRB features, such as the SAS ports, you will need to load appropriate drivers or Transport Firmware on the CRB.
+To use some CRB features, such as the SAS ports (81348 I/O Processor only), you need to load appropriate drivers or Transport Firmware on the CRB.
 These drivers are available from Intel.
 Contact your Field Sales Representative for more information.